Decarbonization

 World’s global economy has gone through many energy transitions in its development course, switching from wood to the dominance of coal, succeeded by oil and then natural gas.
 Until now, most of the changes were driven by the convenience and cost-competitiveness, while the environmental aspects of fuel choice were not among the important considerations.
 In the face of global climate crisis, the industry realizes the necessity of moving towards a low-carbon future.
 In every country, there is currently a substantial shift towards the renewable energy sources as environmentally sustainable and climate friendly alternative to create power.

-According to the International Energy Agency (2017), industrial heat makes up two-thirds of industrial energy demand and almost one-fifth of global energy consumption.
+According to the International Energy Agency (2017), industrial heat makes up two-thirds of industrial enegy demand and almost one-fifth of global energy consumption.
 It and create one of most substantial streams of CO2 emitted every year, as the big majority of industrial heat comes from the fossil fuel combustion.
 The decarbonization of this sector requires a big shift in how industrial heat is generated, especially in the sector of high temperature heating.

 The electricity sector is experiencing its most dramatic transformation since its creation more than a century ago.
 Electricity is increasingly the “fuel” of choice in economies that are relying more on lighter industrial sectors, services and digital technologies.
 Its share in global final consumption is approaching 20% and is set to rise further.
 Policy support and technology cost reductions are leading to rapid growth in variable renewable sources of generation, putting the power sector in the vanguard of emissions reduction efforts but requiring the entire system to operate differently in order to ensure reliable supply.